devarajuvinoda/devarajuvinoda/README.md

 - ⚡ Fun fact: ...
 -->

-Currently pursuing my master’s in Computer Science and Engineering at Indian Institute of Science (IISc), Bengaluru.
-I’ve been working as a graduate student researcher at Stoch LAB since Jan-2021.
-I completed my bachelor’s degree from National Institute of Technology (NITK), Surathkal and before joining master’s I worked at Oracle as developer.
+I work as a Member of Technical Staff at Oracle Cloud Infrastructure(OCI).
+At OCI my main focus is on developing AI cloud services in the domain of Language and Speech.
+I completed my master’s in Computer Science and Engineering at Indian Institute of Science (IISc), Bengaluru and also worked as a graduate student researcher at Stoch LAB.
+I finished my bachelor’s degree from National Institute of Technology (NITK), Surathkal.

 My research work mainly involves developing efficient machine learning algorithms to solve interesting problems in natural language/text analysis and robotics.